textadventures/squiffy/README.md

 The Squiffy compiler has been tested with Python 2.7 and Python 3.3.
 To run it you will need to install the [Markdown package](https://pypi.python.org/pypi/Markdown).

+Squiffy is under development.
+A binary release of the compiler will be made available for Windows and Mac OS X. There will eventually be a web-based editor too.
+The aim is to create a lightweight and flexible tool for interactive stories that lets you simply sit down and write.

 Using Squiffy
 -------------